 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits in a tight driveway for small shingle tear-offs on a single haul today.
+This 10-yard can fits a tight driveway for small roof tear-offs, keeping shingle weight within a single haul.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Garland home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.